raymondmorris/seir_penguin_project_1/README.md

 This is a two player trivia game on One Piece.
 Within the game there is a start, series of questions, and ultimitely a winner (whoever gets to 10 first).

 Created game using HTML, CSS, JS, and jQuery.
-Once start is hit, the start fucntion disapears and reveals the questions.
-The questions are randomly generated with user input player names and wil display the score for each player until there is a winner.
-Which will then display the winner and a new area will display asking them to play again.
+Once start is clicked, the start fucntion disapears and reveals the questions.
+The questions are randomly generated with user input player names and will display the score for each player until there is a winner.
+Which will then display a new area with the winner, fireworks at top of page and a play again button to reset the score and questions.

 ## Technologies Used

 -HTML
 -CSS
 -JS
 -jQuery

+-Used jQuery fireworks plugin for fireworks above winner from: https://www.jqueryscript.net/animation/Realistic-Fireworks-Animations-Using-jQuery-And-Canvas-fireworks-js.html

 ## Challenges